913-381-2085

 Juvenile Offenses

-Johnson County Juvenile Lawyer For Juvenile Drug Possession Cases and More
+Overland Park Juvenile Defense Attorney for Juvenile Drug Possession Cases and More

 For juveniles in Kansas, getting arrested and being charged with a juvenile offense can be a life-altering experience.
 While juveniles do not face the same punishments as adults (except when prosecutors seek to try them as adults), being found guilty of a crime as a minor can lead to detention, and it can make getting into college and finding a job in the future much more difficult as well.
 As a result, when facing charges, it is extremely important to have an experienced juvenile lawyer on your side.